-Gold Coast organisers confirmed reports that athletes from Rwanda and Uganda were thought to have gone missing
+Gold Coast organisers confirm reports that athletes from Rwanda and Uganda are thought to have gone missing.

 Five more African athletes may have vanished from the Commonwealth Games, organisers said Thursday, after eight competitors from Cameroon were suspected of fleeing a day earlier.